 This will translate into a

-The layouts for the mainbody area is slightly different from the other module layouts.
-The primary difference is that the mainbody is generally displayed along with up to 3 sidebars.
-This provides the ability for a Gantry-powered template to effectively support a four-column layout.
-We researched a wide variety of sites and determined that more than four columns for a layout is very rare, and quickly becomes unreadable due to the limited amount of space available.
-Generally speaking, two or three columns is the preferred layout for a modern website.
+The layouts for the mainbody area is slightly different from the other widget layouts.
+The primary difference is that the mainbody is generally displayed along side up to 3 sidebars.
+This provides the ability for a Gantry-powered template to effectively support a 4 column layout.
+We researched a wide variety of sites and determined that more than 4 columns for a layout is very rare and quickly becomes unreadable due to the limited amount of space available.
+Generally speaking 2 or 3 columns is the preferred layout for a modern website.

-The layout for this is controlled in the template parameters.
-As you can see below, the widget understands that there are three sidebar columns published.
-So, when the mainbody is taken into account, this creates a four-column layout.
+The layout for this is controlled in the template settings.
+As you can see below, Gantry understands that there are 3 sidebar columns (widgets in sidebars have been splitted using two Gantry Divider widgets), so when the mainbody is taken into account, this creates a 4 column layout.
 The current configuration is set to

-If you drag the slider to the right, you will see the positions shuffle around and give different options for where the mainbody is displayed in addition to various widths for each.
-With four total columns, there is not much room to have widely-varying column widths, so let's turn off one of the columns by disabling the modules in the sidebar-c module position using our module manager.
-Below, you will see how the default layout is currently set to display when we have only two sidebars published:
+If you drag the slider to the right, you will see the positions shuffle around to display different layout options for the mainbody.
+With four total columns, there is not much room to have widely varying column widths.
+So, let's turn off one of the columns by removing one of the Gantry Divider widgets in the sidebar position using the WordPress widget manager.
+Below, you will see how the default layout is currently set to display when we have only two sidebars:

-As you can see, it's set for the two sidebars to be displayed on the right (each taking up two grid units) while the mainbody is on the left occupying eight grid units.
+As you can see: It's set for the two sidebars to be displayed on the right.
+Each sidebar is taking up two grid units while the mainbody is on the left occupying eight grid units.
 Dragging the slider to the right will provide a wide variety of layout options.
 As you can see below, this example shows a layout of

-After click the Save or the Apply button in the toolbar, you will be able to see this layout applied to the frontend:
+After you click the Save button in the toolbar, you will be able to see this layout applied to the frontend: